 - Member, African American Chamber of Commerce

-- Marion Anderson Monarchs Parent Advisory Committee
+- Member, Marion Anderson Monarchs Parent Advisory Committee

-- Pennsylvania State University Alumni Association
+- Member, Pennsylvania State University Alumni Association

-- Philadelphia Bar Association Board of Governors
+- Member, Board of Governors, Philadelphia Bar Association

-- William Penn Charter School Lower School Co-chair
+- Co-Chair, William Penn Charter School Lower School

-- Philadelphia Bar Association, Co-chair Public Policy Committee
+- Co-Chair, Philadelphia Bar Association, Public Policy Committee

 Awards And Recognition

-- Pennsylvania Bar Association Super Lawyer for Labor and Employment and Government Relations (2010)
+- “Super Lawyer,” Pennsylvania Bar Association, Labor and Employment and Government Relations (2010)

-- “Super Lawyer”, Philadelphia Magazine, Government Relations (2013, 2014)
+- “Super Lawyer,” Philadelphia Magazine, Government Relations (2013, 2014)

 - Author, Philadelphia’s Civil Rights Unit, A Model, International Municipal Lawyers Association Journal, July/August 2003